-Veterans Day is not to be celebrated like the world celebrates it by Christians who follow Jesus, but it should remind us of Christ’s words in Matthew 10:7-8: “Proclaim this message: ”The kingdom of heaven has come near.”
+Veterans Day is not to be celebrated like the world celebrates it by Christians who follow Jesus.
+Still, it should remind us of Christ’s words in Matthew 10:7-8: “Proclaim this message: ”The kingdom of heaven has come near.”
 Heal the sick, raise the dead, cleanse those who have leprosy, drive out demons.”
-Despite the Christian call to maintain distance from creating war, we must help those injured by it, including veterans.
+So, despite the Christian call to maintain distance from creating war, we must help those injured by it, including veterans.

 Veterans worldwide are victims of our true enemy, who comes to steal, kill, and destroy.
 They must be loved with a love more passionate than the glorification that the world applies to them.